kisonecat/standards/README.txt

 linear-algebra/topics

 contains a reasonably complete list of topic for an introductory course in linear algebra.

+The purpose of the list is for tagging educational resources in order to facilitate the discovery of useful material.

 Example topics:

 math.la.d.mat.orthogonal
    Definition of orthogonal matrix.